All Episodes

 Sean, you want to be a part of this extravaganza?

-Um it is an epic spectacular fail.
+It is an epic, spectacular fail.

 It's a failure of the moment.

-It is a failure of generations of again in most of these cities where we see this happening, generations and decades of liberal democratic rule that never solved fundamental, although they made a lot of promises, didn't they?
+It is a failure of generations of, again, in most of these cities where we see this happening, generations and decades of liberal democratic rule that never solved fundamental, although they made a lot of promises, didn't they?

 But this has been socio, economic, educational failure at a spectacular level.

-You know, how can a city like New York and a state not like New York, you know, when you have 11 million people in a tiny island, the smallest geographical area with the largest concentration of people, why not listen to your health officials and the millions and millions and millions that you spend on uh what do we need to do if this pandemic happens?
+You know, how can a city like New York and a state not like New York, you know, when you have 11 million people in a tiny island, the smallest geographical area with the largest concentration of people, why not listen to your health officials and the millions and millions and millions that you spend on what do we need to do if this pandemic happens?

 Pandemics are predictable.